Jay-1409/TimeMachine/README.md

   <img src="extension/icon128.png" width="128" height="128" alt="TimeMachine Logo">
 </p>

-<h3 align="center">Minimal time tracking & productivity insights (no email codes, just login and go)</h3>
+<h3 align="center">Minimal time tracking, Focus Sessions, Guard blocking, and rich reports</h3>

-TimeMachine is a lightweight Chrome extension + Node.js backend that automatically tracks active website time, groups it into categories, and generates rich PDF reports (with charts) you can download or schedule.
-The system was recently simplified: email verification / device code flows were removed—only email + password authentication remains.
+TimeMachine is a lightweight Chrome extension + Node.js backend that automatically tracks active website time, groups it into categories, and generates rich PDF and HTML reports.
+It now includes Focus Sessions, a Guard for websites & keywords (with a themed blocked page), a Solver tracker, a polished Summary with medals, and 7 UI themes.

 ## ✨ Current Features